By Bill Knell

 Speaking with Sitchin is like receiving an instant education

 attended his seminars and interviewed him on several occasions for

 cable TV, I was immediately impressed with his ability to answer

-questions, rebut criticisms and provide facts to back
+questions, rebut criticisms and provide facts to back up his theories.

 Most of the archeological anomalies brought to public attention

 by people like Von Daniken and Sitchin were items built or manufactured

 by ancient people or special knowledge they seemed to possess.
 Examples

 are monolithic constructions found throughout the world with similar